An introduction to ESOS

 Net zero assessment

-One of the known changes happening with Phase 4 is that companies will need to complete a net zero assessment.
-This has been an optional element to ESOS Phase 3 but will become compulsory for Phase 4.
+One of the known changes proposed within Phase 4 was for companies to complete a net zero assessment.
+This has been an optional element to ESOS Phase 3 and was intended to become compulsory for Phase 4.
+However, the UK Government has announced that this requirement is now postponed until Phase 5 in 2027 due to the delays with the introduction of Phase 3 legislation and guidance.

 Audit standards

-Both DECs (Display Energy Certificates) and GDAs (Green Deal Assessments) are to be removed as compliance routes for ESOS Phase 4.
+Both DECs (Display Energy Certificates) and GDAs (Green Deal Assessments) are not accepted as routes to compliance for Phase 4.

 Key dates for Phase 4